MuSuareZ/Wolf3D/README.md

 - 1 (Numeral) ----------------->"Turn ON/OFF Sprites"
 - Left Shift or Right Shift ------>"Hold it to sprint while moving forward"
 - ESC Key -------------------->"Close Program"

+# Future implementations
+Many implementations such as an objective, objects to collect, enemies, health system and everything an actual game would have will be covered at the next project
+**Doom Nukem** since it's a continuation of this project according to 42's project schedule.
+Doom Nukem will be a cross-over between Dukem Nukem and Doom, bringing the best from both games on top of this project.
+I am very excited to be working on it and I hope you enjoyed Wolf3D.

 # Images